+In Bosnia-Herzegovina, Bosnian Serb forces abducted thousands of people, many of whom were believed to have been deliberately and arbitrarily killed.
+Many non-Serb civilians were killed, raped and threatened during forcible expulsions from Bosnian Serb-held land.
 The report says: "All sides in the conflict held hundreds of prisoners of conscience, most of whom were detained solely on account of their national group.
 Many detainees were reportedly tortured, ill-treated or made to perform forced labour in dangerous conditions."

 The Amnesty International report draws these additional conclusions: In Russia, Russian forces were responsible for widespread rights violations in the Chechnya conflict.
 The report says: "These violations included possible indiscriminate killings of civilians, extrajudicial executions, torture and ill-treatment and detention without trial.
 There were numerous allegations of torture and ill-treatment in detention."